PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 This dataset contains images featuring different flying objects like drones, helicopters, airplanes, and birds.
 The images are labeled accordingly, and our goal is to train a model that can accurately classify these objects into their respective categories.

 In each train, valid and image folder of the dataset we have annotation.csv file.
-We will explore that file from train to understand the data.
+We will explore that file from train folder to understand the annotation data.

 ## Key Steps in the Project: